tc39/notes/meetings/2016-05/may-24.md

 YK: One also has to structure their program to use TC.

-MS: Lets move on.
+MLS: Lets move on.
 Slides (Response to PTC Issues)
 As the first implementer of tail calls, we think there's lots of invalid fear.
 BT asked for data, so here it is.
 (PTC statistics).

 ARB: (Google Search is mostly sloppy mode, hence only 29 TC calls compiled.)

-MS: The reason for showing this, today we're looking at 5% TC.
+MLS: The reason for showing this, today we're looking at 5% TC.
 We're talking about 1/20 missing things from stack frames etc. In terms of % of performance loss, my understanding of perf loss is only for TC?

 LL: That is correct.

-MS: (Three Issues Raised) I'd like to approach each.
+MLS: (Three Issues Raised) I'd like to approach each.
 (PTC Performance Concerns) We have seen no issue with TC perf.
 Most work was Calling convention changes (6 weeks).

 DE: v8 perspective: a lot of optimisations in various compilers, not enough implementing in certain compiler tiers -- all tiers required changes.

-MS: Zero-sum game for general web?
+MLS: Zero-sum game for general web?

 YK: Any time spec chanes compilation tier, there's a significant cost?